Compare Rates and Save on Life Insurance

 Tips for Buying Life Insurance

 Purchasing life insurance is a commitment — regardless of whether you buy term or whole life insurance.
 While you can cancel coverage at any time, it’s better to choose a policy that meets your needs from the get-go to avoid any penalties and receive the lowest premium possible.
-MoneyGeek outlined key steps to take while buying a life insurance policy:
+MoneyGeek outlined key steps to take when buying a life insurance policy:

 1

-Decide how much life insurance you need.
+Decide how much life insurance you need

 To determine how much coverage you need, determine what financial resources your dependents require after your death.
 Think about funeral costs, debts and living expenses they may need to cover.